BroMarduk/ptmenu/README.md

 ## Planned Enhancements

-While I have been writting code for a while, this is my first Python project.
+While I have been writing code for a while, this is my first Python project.
 I'm sure there are lots of places where my old C# habits kicked in that would make a Pythonista cringe.
 For that I am sorry.
 If anyone using this finds any of those snippets, feel free to point those places out to me and once I understand the underlying reasons, I'll happily improve them.
 Especially for a performance boost.
 That said, there is also additional functionally in the planning stages that is documented below.
 This list is somewhat prioritized, but subject to change based on any feedback I get.

 In addition, I plan to go back and re-add comments and logging back in.
 I stripped most of these areas out so I could get the project posted until I could go back and address my overly cryptic comments and logging into something that someone could possibly understand.